A downloadable tool

 Are you a homebrew C64 games developer?
 Do you remember the good old days of loading C64 programs from tape?
 These used classic commercial tape loaders like the legendary Novaload, Burner, Freeload, Cyberload, Visiload, etc. Do you find tape mastering a real headache and cannot code a tape loader system yourself?
 Do you want a spiffy tape loader for your game production?
 Maybe this production will help.

 Tape Master Pro is an easy and very useful non commercial tape mastering tool for your Commodore 64.
 It allows you to create a tape master on your disk and then after a basic load and run master your own runnable game productions to tape.
-All you need is a disk (image) that contains a loading music, Koala paint multicolour bitmap and a C64 game runnable from BASIC.
-Create, and design your own tape loader, from a series of options, and then save a runnable master to disk.
-After finished, load in the master files you saved from disk, and write the music, picture and game to tape in a few minutes.
+All you need is a disk (image) that contains a relocated loading music, a bitmap and a C64 game runnable from BASIC.

 If you like the good old Ocean Freeload and other cool loaders you'll love this.